 The WD Black SN850 is easily up there as a top pick for the best SSD for PS5.
 This storage drive, famously used by the console's architect Mark Cerny, far excels the humble 5,500 MB/s read requirements from Sony and utilizes a thick heatsink so that thermal throttling doesn't impact your gaming performance.

 What propels the WD Black SN850 ahead of some of the competition is its aggressive price-to-performance capabilities.
-At the start of 2023, it's entirely possible to pick up the 1TB variant for around the $150 mark, with the 2TB configuration frequently retailing at, or under $200.
+In 2023, it's entirely possible to pick up the 1TB variant for around the $150 mark, with the 2TB configuration frequently retailing at, or under $200.

 What's more, with this officially licensed model now on shelves, the standard non-branded heatsink model can frequently be found hovering around $130.
 Gone are the days when a drive like this would run you upwards of $300.
 With that said, there's never been a better time to consider a drive for your machine, as even an extra terabyte would far surpass the amount of usable storage on your system.